simonsanvil/DALL-E-Explained/README.md

 # Implementation of another Text-to-Image Generation Scheme using OpenAI's CLIP

-Even though a lot of people would love to play with DALL-E and/or see more of it in action, OpenAI hasn't (sadly) fully released it to the public yet and they haven't expressed any plans to do so in the nearby future.
-They've only released the dVAE described in the first stage of their paper.
-But, even thought it can be used to map and reconstruct images to and from the latent space perfectly, is missing the important part that is actually able to represent text as images (the transformer).
+Even though a lot of people would love to play with DALL-E and/or see more of it in action, OpenAI hasn't fully released it to the public yet and they sadly haven't expressed any plans to do so in the nearby future.
+What they did do is release the dVAE described in the first stage of their paper.
+But, even thought it can be used to map and reconstruct existing images to and from its latent space, is missing the important part that is actually able to represent text as images (the transformer).

-It is not needed to mention also that for most people and companies it is prohibitely expensive to attempt to train a model as large as DALL-E for themselves (would cost more than a hundred thousands of dollars to train such model!).
+Additionall, for most people and companies it is prohibitely expensive to attempt to train a model as large as DALL-E for themselves (would cost more than a hundred thousands of dollars to train such model!).
 Because of that and until they release the full model (if ever), we are bound to look or come up with other schemes that are able to do text-to-image generation in a different way.

-Ryan Murdoch <a href="#scrollTo=iKP0tnHaiTyl">(4)</sub></a> is one that has come up with a simple scheme to accomplish this.
-He implemented a method that combines [CLIP](https://arxiv.org/abs/2103.00020) and a generative model (such as the dVAE DALL-E uses), to iteratively generate images that assimilate a text input.
+[Ryan Murdoch](https://twitter.com/advadnoun) is one that has come up with a simple scheme to accomplish this.
+He invented a method to combine OpenAI's own [CLIP](https://arxiv.org/abs/2103.00020) with any image generative model (like DALL-E's dVAE), to generate images from any text prompt.

 ## Text-to-Image generation with CLIP